-Muhammad Ali Pasha ( 4 March 1769 – 2 August 1849 ) started as an Ottoman Albanian commander in the Ottoman army and rose to the position of the ruler of Egypt.
-He is regarded as the father and founder of modern Egypt due to the extensive reforms to the economic, military and cultural aspects of Egypt, he used his leadership skills, political intelligence, and cunning to bring peace, prosperity, law, and order to Egypt which was transformed into a true superpower and great influences all over the world at the time.
+Muhammad Ali Pasha "4 March 1769 – 2 August 1849" started as an Ottoman Albanian commander in the Ottoman army and rose to the position of the ruler of Egypt.
+He is regarded as the father and founder of modern Egypt due to the extensive reforms to the economic, military, and cultural aspects of Egypt.
+He used his leadership skills, political intelligence, and cunning to bring peace, prosperity, law, and order to Egypt which was transformed into a true superpower and great influences all over the world at the time.

 He passed the rule of Egypt to his son Ibrahim in 1848 that died shortly after and he died in 1849.
-He was able to leave a great legacy which shows in the famous Muhammad Ali mosque in Cairo that you can visit and discover the beauty of this archaeological site during your trip to Egypt package.
+He was able to leave a great legacy which shows in the famous Muhammad Ali mosque in Cairo.
 Under his rule, Egypt became a powerful nation afters series of rapid economical expansions and modernization plus he entered the international community of nations as an independent state, not as a province of the Ottoman Empire.
-He built a powerful army that relies on the scientific process, opened Egypt to the European commercial and trade and most importantly improve education to match European standards.
+He built a powerful army that depended on the scientific process, opened Egypt to European commerce and trade, and most importantly improved education to match European standards.
 He entered Egypt into industrial Egypt and created what has become known as modern Egypt.

 Through our Egypt private tour packages, you will visit amazing places in the land of Pharaohs and will learn more about the culture of Egypt.
 Check below our tours and contact us to know more:

 Egypt Tours Portal prides itself on being the best travel agency in Egypt as proven by our numerous positive reviews.

 My fiancé and I booked a private 5 day tour of Egypt with ETP starting in Cairo followed by Aswan, Abu Simbel and Luxor.
 We just got home and continue to talk ...Read More